HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nicer/data-analysis-nicer.md

 ## 5. Visualization and analysis of freshly-generated data products

+Now we can put our recently extracted spectrum and light curve to use!

 ### Spectral Analysis
-Here, we will show an example of how the spectrum we just extracted can be analyzed using `pyxspec`.
+Here we will go through a simple demonstration of how the spectrum we just extracted can be analyzed using `pyXspec`.

-The spectrum will be loaded and fit with a broken power-law model.

-We then plot the data using `matplotlib`
+We're going to use the Python interface to XSPEC (pyXspec) to perform a simple spectral analysis of our NICER spectrum.

 #### Configuring PyXspec